janwilmake/cloudflare-sponsorware/README.md

 There is no way possible to get an overview of all users with this implementation, and we also don't have a way to back up the data!
 Nevertheless, this is a very powerful way to charge people for using workers, and DO's should be sufficiently reliable to handle this usecase, I think.

 Because we're not using a global database but a separate database per user, the response latency is incredibly low!
 This is because a DO always spawns as nearby the worker as possible, and stays there.

+## TODO

+- To list all items in the namespace, we can use either https://developers.cloudflare.com/api/resources/durable_objects/subresources/namespaces/subresources/objects/methods/list/ or we could add a master DO that keeps track of it.